Claudia Boes – Occupational Therapist and Academic Co-Author

-I completed my research thesis within the Comparative Biomedical Sciences laboratory at the Royal Veterinary College, where I conducted research into a rare neurodegenerative disorder known as Batten Disease.
+Gini completed her research thesis within the Comparative Biomedical Sciences laboratory at the Royal Veterinary College, where she conducted research into a rare neurodegenerative disorder known as Batten Disease.
 Batten Disease is a term used to describe a collection of inherited lysosomal storage disorders, the Neuronal Ceroid Lipofuscinoses.
 These disorders occur during childhood and symptoms include vision loss, seizures, movement loss and cognitive dysfunction.
 There is currently no cure for these fatal disorders.
 The research lead by Dr Claire Russell at the Royal Veterinary College aims to learn more about Batten Disease, specifically the disorders associated with the dysfunction of the CLN3 and CLN2 gene; the former is currently under investigation as part of ‘BATCure’, an EU funded multiple university collaboration.

-Following my degree I worked as a Research Technician conducting a pre-clinical drug discovery experiment into CLN2 disease, funded by the Batten Disease Family Association (BDFA).
-Meeting the dedicated professionals, academics and families affected by Batten Disease involved with the BDFA gave me an insight into the hard work and devotion behind the scenes of a charitable organisation, as well as the effect research can have on family members and individuals affected by Batten Disease.
+Following her degree Ginni worked as a Research Technician conducting a pre-clinical drug discovery experiment into CLN2 disease, funded by the Batten Disease Family Association (BDFA).
+Meeting the dedicated professionals, academics and families affected by Batten Disease involved with the BDFA gave her an insight into the hard work and devotion behind the scenes of a charitable organisation, as well as the effect research can have on family members and individuals affected by Batten Disease.

 MovementWorks’ research into the benefits of Developmental Dance Movement for individuals with Special Educational Needs is vital in a relatively unexplored area of research and the preliminary results are inspiring.
-I am especially interested in the underlying neural networks linking movement and learning.
-I’m excited to be part of the team and looking forward to seeing the research progress.
+Ginni is especially interested in the underlying neural networks linking movement and learning.
+She has contributed her skill base to impact reports and looks forward to seeing the research progress.

 Hilary Palmer – MovementWorks Practitioner

 Hilary teaches the MovementWorks DDM® programme in Schools and Early Years settings and also delivers The MovementWorks Family Learning Programme - a series of workshops that enable parents and carers to be more aware of how vital movement is for their children.